Board Meetings are held in the Courthouse Court Room

 Hear the Public Policy

 As ratified at the January meeting each year, regular monthly meetings of the Craig County Board of Supervisors will be held at the Craig County Courthouse, 182 Main Street, New Castle, Virginia.
-For the calendar year 2018 these meetings will start at 6:00 pm.
+These meetings will start at 6:00 pm.
 Citizens are encouraged to attend and invited to speak at each meeting during the designated Hear the Public time on the agenda.
 Meetings dates are listed on the Calendar section of our website.

 Hear the Public